ckf42/codelib/txsScript/README.md

 # txsScript

-Here are some macro scripts used for TexStudio.
+Here are some macro scripts I use with TeXStudio.

 To use these scripts, simply copy the content of the scripts into the macro dialog.

-Remeber to choose macro type "script".
+Remember to choose macro type "script".

 ## Note